wustlcse/FAQ/docs/index.md

 <sub>[#academia](#academia) [#graduate](#graduate) [#needs_review](#needs_review) [#residency](#residency) [#transfer_courses](#transfer_courses) [#undergraduate](#undergraduate)</sub>

 ---
-## Can I take courses outside the department to satisfy core requirements? {#can-i-take-courses-outside-the-department-to-satisfy-core-requirements}
+## Can I take courses outside the department to satisfy **core** requirements or **electives**?
+What courses count toward my major or minor from outside the CSE department?  {#can-i-take-courses-outside-the-department-to-satisfy-core-requirements-or-electiveswhat-courses-count-toward-my-major-or-minor-from-outside-the-cse-department-}

 <sub><a href="https://github.com//wustlcse/FAQ/discussions/13">Discussions View</a></sub>

-First, be aware of the department's [residency](https://wustlcse.github.io/FAQ/#residency) requirements., which limits how many courses you can take outside our department and still earn an major or minor from our department.
-Those rules ensure that students graduating from our programs have taken enough courses from WashU's CSE department to merit a degree from our department.

-Most often, students seek to count **elective courses**.
-These fall in two categories:
+There are a few different categories of "outside" courses:

-* Computing courses from other universities.
-See [transfer courses](https://wustlcse.github.io/FAQ/#transfer_courses).
+* Computing courses from other universities (not study abroad)
+  *  If a course has been approved as a transfer equivalent to a **core** course (See [transfer courses](https://wustlcse.github.io/FAQ/#transfer_courses)), it is subject to [residency](https://wustlcse.github.io/FAQ/#residency) requirements and needs to be replaced with a WashU course in a comparable area.
+This ensures all WashU CSE grads have had exposure to all core areas via some WashU course, either the designated core course or another course in a comparable area.
+  * If a course is approved as an **elective** and is a valid transfer, you are still subject to [residency](https://wustlcse.github.io/FAQ/#residency) requirements and may need to take additional WashU electives.
-* Other courses at WashU that are relevant to computing.
-We do count certain courses toward technical electives for some degrees (Majors and Minor in Computer Science).
+* Courses at WashU in other departments that seem like relevant **electives**
+   * CSE does count certain courses toward technical electives for some degrees (Majors and Minor in Computer Science) with some limits.
 "Technical Electives" should have a significant component that includes: coding/programming and/or algorithm development/analysis.
 If you know of a relevant course you're interested in taking and you are in a Computer Science degree, contact your **CSE faculty advisor** to discuss the course and having it approved for your studies.

 CSE 131 is a little bit of an exception.
 Appropriate courses and AP CS-A credit can count as CSE 131 without counting that against any residency requirement in our department.